Evolutionarily Stable (Mis)specifications: Theory and Applications: Evolutionary Stability of Analogy Classes

 \subsection{Results}

 The next proposition provides a justification for why we might expect agents with coarse analogy classes given by $\mathbb{A}^{An}$ to persist in the society. \begin{prop} Suppose $K\ge4$ and $g>\frac{2}{K-2}\ell$.
-For any matching assortativity $\lambda\in[0,1],$ the correctly specified extended theory $\overline{\Theta}^{\bullet}$ is evolutionarily stable with strategic uncertainty against itself, but it is not evolutionarily stable with strategic uncertainty against the misspecified extended theory $\overline{\Theta}^{An}.$ Also, $\overline{\Theta}^{An}$ is not evolutionarily stable against $\overline{\Theta}^{\bullet}$, unless $\lambda=1$. \end{prop} In contrast to the results about LQN games from the previous section, which predict different biases may arise under different matching assortativities, we find in this environment that the correctly specified extended theory is not evolutionarily stable against the extended theory $\overline{\Theta}^{An}$ with coarse analogy classes under any level of assortativity.
-In the previous application to LQN games, agents with projection bias commit to acting more aggressively, which increases their equilibrium welfare in matches against rational agents but decreases their equilibrium welfare in matches against other agents with the same bias --- and vice versa for agents with correlation neglect.
-But in the current application, the conditional fitness of $\overline{\Theta}^{An}$ against both $\overline{\Theta}^{\bullet}$ and $\overline{\Theta}^{An}$ can strictly improve on the correctly specified residents' equilibrium fitness.
+For any matching assortativity $\lambda\in[0,1],$ the correctly specified extended model $\overline{\Theta}^{\bullet}$ is evolutionarily stable with strategic uncertainty against itself, but it is not evolutionarily stable with strategic uncertainty against the misspecified extended model $\overline{\Theta}^{An}.$ Also, $\overline{\Theta}^{An}$ is not evolutionarily stable against $\overline{\Theta}^{\bullet}$, unless $\lambda=1$. \end{prop} In contrast to the results from Section \ref{sec:LQN}, whereby a misspecified inference over $r$ was harmful for $\lambda=1$ if and only if such an inference were helpful for $\lambda=0$, in this environment the correctly specified extended model is not evolutionarily stable against a coarse reasoner for \emph{any} level of assortativity.
+Here, the conditional fitness of $\overline{\Theta}^{An}$ against both $\overline{\Theta}^{\bullet}$ and $\overline{\Theta}^{An}$ can strictly improve on the correctly specified residents' equilibrium fitness.
 This is because the matches between two adherents of $\overline{\Theta}^{\bullet}$ must result in Dropping at the first move in equilibrium, while matches where at least one player is an adherent of $\overline{\Theta}^{An}$ either lead to the same outcome or lead to a Pareto dominating payoff profile as the misspecified agent misperceives the opponent's continuation probability and thus chooses Across at almost all of the decision nodes.

-But, $\overline{\Theta}^{An}$ is not evolutionarily stable against $\overline{\Theta}^{\bullet}$ either.
-The correctly specified agents can exploit the analogy reasoners' mistake and receive higher payoffs in matches against them, compared with the payoffs that two misspecified agents receive when matched with each other.
+However, $\overline{\Theta}^{An}$ is not evolutionarily stable against $\overline{\Theta}^{\bullet}$ either.
+The correctly specified agents can exploit the analogy reasoners' mistake and receive higher payoffs in matches against them than the misspecified agents receive in matches against each other.
+Hence, no homogeneous population can be stable, as the resident model would have lower fitness than the mutant model in equilibrium.
+Thus we determine stable shares as defined in Section \ref{sect:StableShares}, focusing on the EZ-SU where Across is played as often as possible.